nickfargo/state/README.md

 * **arrive** — Finally, an `arrive` event will occur exactly once, specifically at the target state, marking the end of the transition.

 Given this scheme, a few noteworthy cases stand out.
-A “non-exiting” transition is one that only *descends* in the state tree, i.e. it progresses from a superstate to a substate of that superstate, emitting one `depart`, zero `exit`s, one or more `enter`s, and one `arrive`.
-Conversely, a “non-entering” transition is one that only *ascends* in the state tree, progressing from a substate to a superstate thereof, emitting one `depart`, one or more `exit`s, zero `enter`s, and one `arrive`.
+A “non-exiting” transition is one that only *descends* in the state tree, i.e. it progresses from a superstate to a substate of that superstate, emitting one `depart`, zero `exit` events, one or more `enter` events, and one `arrive`.
+Conversely, a “non-entering” transition is one that only *ascends* in the state tree, progressing from a substate to a superstate thereof, emitting one `depart`, one or more `exit` events, zero `enter` events, and one `arrive`.
 For a reflexive transition, which is one whose target is its origin, the event sequence consists only of one `depart` and one `arrive`, both emitted from the same state.

 <a name="concepts--events--mutation" />
 #### Mutation